Ben Ishola

 Ben Ishola (born June 8, 1980) is a German former professional gridiron football defensive end.
-He most recently played for the Toronto Argonauts of the Canadian Football League.
+He played for the Toronto Argonauts of the Canadian Football League (CFL).
 He was signed by the Miami Dolphins as an undrafted free agent in 2006.
 He played college football at Indiana.

 Ishola was born in Berlin, Germany; his father is Nigerian.

 Ishola was also a member of the Hamburg Sea Devils, Indianapolis Colts, Montreal Alouettes, and the Cincinnati Bengals.